fredrik/j-for-journal/README.md

 # j-for-journal

 `j` is a command to journal your day.

-`j` is a thin wrapper over the workflow I usually use to manage a daily journal:
-`git` and a text editor.
+It is a thin wrapper over the workflow I usually use to manage a daily journal: `git` and a text editor.

+Journal pages are kept in `~/journal` by default.

-Each day gets its own file (e.g. 2017-03-13) which has three sections: general notes, plans and done.
+Each day gets its own file (e.g. "2017-03-13") which has three sections: general notes, plan and done.
 An example follows.

 ```
 - monday -